CotalkerPartners/cotalker-sdk/README.md

     curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.3/install.sh | bash
 ```

-and then you can install node
+and then you can install node in the repository directory

 ```
-    nvm install node
+    nvm install
+    nvm use
 ```

 ## How to Install and Run the Project